Project-Books/book-project/CONTRIBUTING.md

 For suggestions, please vote on, or add to, the existing relevant issue.
 If no such issue exists, feel free to open a new issue.

-If in doubt, feel free to send us an email over at bookproject@madebykarankumar.com so that we can assist you further.
+If in doubt, talk to us over [Gitter](https://gitter.im/book-project-community)!

 ## Before making changes